GFNOrg/gfn-diffusion/README.md

 <details>
 <summary>
-If you find this paper or code useful, please consider citing our paper (expand for BibTeX).
+If you find this code useful in your work, please consider citing our paper (expand for BibTeX).
 </summary>

 ```bibtex